Cruise Ship Accidents

 One important issue to note that comes with cruise ship accidents is the shorter statute of limitations.
 Under Florida law, an individual typically has two years from the time of the accident to file a personal injury lawsuit.
 Medical malpractice and wrongful death cases have a two-year statute of limitations, with certain exceptions.
 For injuries taking place because of a cruise company's negligence, however, the statute of limitations may be much more restricted.

 Typically, the time limit for a case arising from events on one of these vessels is governed by the contract between the passenger and the cruise company.
 This contract is outlined in the ticket, and it generally mandates that a passenger provide notice of a claim to the cruise line within six months of the injury and initiate a lawsuit within one year from when it happened.
-If the statute of limitations is not governed by the contract, maritime law provides that it is generally three years from when the accident happened.Consult a Knowledgeable Pembroke Pines Cruise Ship Accident Attorney After an Accident
+If the statute of limitations is not governed by the contract, maritime law provides that it is generally three years from when the accident happened.Consult a Knowledgeable Cruise Ship Accident Lawyer in Pembroke Pines

 Injuries or a tragic death that result from a cruise ship accident can lead to a distinctive type of investigation and claim.
-The skilled accident lawyers at Cohn & Smith have helped a number of individuals in Hollywood and throughout South Florida pursue the remedies they deserve for their harm.
-We aim to help clients recover from their losses and hold cruise lines accountable for their negligence.
+The skilled accident lawyers at Cohn & Smith have helped a number of individuals throughout South Florida pursue the remedies they deserve for their harm.
+Our Pembroke Pines cruise ship accident lawyers aim to help clients recover from their losses and hold cruise lines accountable for their negligence.
 Many of our clients have come from communities such as Coral Springs, Pompano Beach, and Aventura.
 To learn more about your legal rights, contact us online or call us at 954-431-8100.